-We consent to use in this Registration Statement on Form N-2 of PennantPark Investment Corporation and its Subsidiaries of our reports dated November 15, 2018, relating to the consolidated financial statements and the effectiveness of internal control over financial reporting of PennantPark Investment Corporation and its Subsidiaries, appearing in the Prospectus, which is part of this Registration Statement, and of our report dated November 15, 2018, relating to the senior securities table appearing elsewhere in this Registration Statement.
+We consent to use in this Pre-Effective Amendment No. 1 to the Registration Statement (No. 333-230014) on Form N-2 of PennantPark Investment Corporation and its Subsidiaries of our reports dated November 15, 2018, relating to the consolidated financial statements and the effectiveness of internal control over financial reporting of PennantPark Investment Corporation and its Subsidiaries, appearing in the Prospectus, which is part of this Registration Statement, and of our report dated November 15, 2018, relating to the senior securities table appearing elsewhere in this Registration Statement.